msshiva1120/Loan-Default-Risk-Credit-Assessment-Analytics/README.md

 ## Insights
-1.Most loans are successfully repaid, with only about 11.61% resulting in default, indicating that the bank’s lending portfolio is generally stable.
+1.Most loans are successfully repaid, with only about 11.61% resulting in default, indicating that the bank’s lending portfolio is generally stable. <br>
-2.High-risk borrowers contribute to more loan defaults, showing that credit risk segmentation is important for identifying risky customers.
+2.High-risk borrowers contribute to more loan defaults, showing that credit risk segmentation is important for identifying risky customers.<br>
-3.Higher Debt-to-Income (DTI) ratios are associated with increased default risk, meaning borrowers with higher financial obligations are more likely to default.
+3.Higher Debt-to-Income (DTI) ratios are associated with increased default risk, meaning borrowers with higher financial obligations are more likely to default.<br>
-4.Employment stability influences repayment behavior, as borrowers with stable jobs (full-time) tend to have lower default rates compared to unemployed or part-time borrowers.
+4.Employment stability influences repayment behavior, as borrowers with stable jobs (full-time) tend to have lower default rates compared to unemployed or part-time borrowers.<br>
-5.Demographic and financial factors such as age, income, credit score, and interest rate significantly impact loan default patterns, helping banks make better credit approval decisions
+5.Demographic and financial factors such as age, income, credit score, and interest rate significantly impact loan default patterns, helping banks make better credit approval decisions<br>